SUR4J-S/Writeups/README.md

 You might see a command in the bash_history file like: `openssl enc -aes-256-cbc -salt -in secret.txt -out secret.txt.enc -k "grepHistoryForFun" `

 This command indicates that the file was encrypted using the AES-256-CBC algorithm, a widely used symmetric encryption standard.
-The -salt option helps to protect against dictionary attacks, while -k specifies the password used for encryption
+The -salt option helps to protect against dictionary attacks, while -k specifies the password used for encryption.
+So the password used here is `grepHistoryForFun`

 **Step 6: Decrypting the Encrypted File**